-Pursuant to the terms of the employment agreements, Mr. Ford received a base salary of \$600,000, while Mr. Maslow, Mr. Kalcevich and Mr. Galvin each receive a base salary of \$450,000.
+Pursuant to the terms of the employment agreements, Mr. Ford received a base salary of \$1.0 million, while Mr. Maslow, Mr. Kalcevich and Mr. Galvin each receive a base salary of \$675,000.
 Each employment agreement also entitles the applicable employee to receive an annual incentive bonus at the sole discretion of our Board, based on criteria established annually by the Board in its sole discretion.
 Any such incentive bonus shall be paid no later than March 15 of the fiscal year following the fiscal year in which it was earned.
 Furthermore, pursuant to the terms of the applicable employment agreement, we promised issue annual grants of ten-year stock options (the "Time-Vested Options") to purchase such number of our common shares equal to the following: (i) \$1,066,667 minus the value of the base salary for that year (Ford and Maslow); or (ii) \$800,000 minus the value of the base salary for that year (Kalcevich and Galvin).
 Each option grant shall vest in 12 equal quarterly installments commencing on the last day of the calendar quarter next following the date of grant and otherwise pursuant to the terms and conditions of an award agreement.
 Such Time-Vested Options may be granted as either stock options or restricted stock units.
 Each employment agreement also entitles the applicable employee to annual performance based options (the "Performance Options") to purchase such number of our common shares as determined by our compensation committee; provided, however, that the value of each annual grant shall be equal to no less than the following amounts: (i) \$533,333 (Ford and Maslow) or (ii) \$400,000 (Kalcevich and Galvin).
 We retained the discretion to cancel all, some or none of the Performance Options based on the achievement of certain individual or Company performance objectives.
-The Performance Options may be granted as either as a grant 12 equal quarterly installments commencing on the last day of the calendar quarter following the date of grant.
-The Performance Options may be granted as either as a grant of sto
+The Performance Options expire ten years from the date of grant and vest in 12 equal quarterly installments commencing on the last day of the calendar quarter following the date of grant.
+The Performance Options may be granted as either as a grant of stock options or restricted stock units.
+Each employment agreement also entitles the applicable employee to participate in the Company's benefit plans, along with vacation, sick and holiday pay in accordance with the Company's policies established and in effect from time to time.